 Day 2

-Head inland along the Authentic Senses Route to meet passionate producers who will welcome you and share their expertise.
-Natural cosmetics, wines with character, essential oils, honey, traditional charcuterie, typical Sarten cheese… you’ll find flavors to delight every gourmet at the Sartène market!
+Head inland along the Authentic Senses Route to meet the passionate producers who will welcome you and share their expertise.
+Natural cosmetics, wines with character, essential oils, honey, traditional charcuterie, typical Sarten cheese… you’ll find flavours to delight every gourmet at the Sartène market!

-To round off the day in style, what better way than with an aperitif and a glass of AOP Sartène wine in front of one of Valinco’s marvellous sunsets.
+To round off the day in style, what better way than with an aperitif and a glass of Sartène PDO wine in front of a marvellous Valinco sunset?

 Day 3